raythompsonwebdev/clashvibes/README.md

 ## Description

 Audio and Video website for fans of Jamaican Sound System culture in the 90's and 2000,s.
-You can listen to audio clips and watch you tube videos from my you tube channel categorised by decade(i.e. 1990's, 1980's ect).
+Listen to audio clips and watch Videos of sound clashes categorised by decade they took place(i.e. 1990's, 1980's ect).

 ## Installation